jfseb/csv2parquet2orc_p1_10/README.md

    are interpreted as binary data.

-   The converter will take the binary data
-   ( left-padding it with 0x00
-   or truncating it from the left where required ) as big-endian data and move it into the respective column,
+   The converter will take the binary data (left-padding it with 0x00 or truncating it from the left where required) as big-endian data and move it into the respective column:

    so 0x41x0  will yield 'A' on a varchar column,
    65 on an integer/long/ column etc.

-   for the latter format, all columns starting with 0x and ending with x0  (e.g. 0xFFEFx0 and containing an even number of contiguous hexadecimal characters  will be interpreted as binary representation.
-   The data will be interpreted as Big-Endian representation of the data
-    (7FFF) is the value 32768 = 0x7FFF etc.
+   0x7FFF0x is the value 32768 = 0x7FFF in a long/int column etc.

-   Where needed, it will be left-padded with 00 or truncated to the target width.
-   Subsequently is is interpreted as the binary representation of the data
+   This way illegal/out of range values not accessible by the java platform types can be be inserted into the parquet file for testing.

 ## other commands